keiakita/CGLHfinder/README.md

 ~~~

 If you want more precise result, check out the "/i (case insensitive)" box.
+With this box checked, "Nomen" and "nomen" shall be distinguished.

 # 5. JumpTo Mode
 Input "XXX-YY" for indicating "p.XXX l.YY" and click "JumpTo" to jump to the locate.